ExcessPhase/unique/README.md

 ## Introduction

-This code shows how to avoid creating multiple copies of immutable clases in a hierarchy.
+This code shows how to avoid creating multiple copies of identical objects of immutable classes in a hierarchy.